 Our Year 6 children apply, in writing to become a Peer Supporter, the applicants are then interviewed and the selected pupils receive two days of training from ChildLine in Peer Support and Mentoring.
-Miss Sarah Presland and Mrs Nikki Kenny are both qualified Peer Mentor Trainers and they spend time supporting and mentoring our team of Peer Mentors.
+Mrs Nikki Kenny is a qualified Peer Mentor Trainer and spends time supporting and mentoring our team of Peer Mentors.

 The Peer Mentors help by:

 • Listening to other children who come to them with a problem;

 • Looking out around the school for anyone who looks lonely or worried;

 • Talking to children who have fallen out with a friend or group of friends.

 Play Leaders work on the Playground at break and lunchtimes.
 Their role is to:

 • Organise and supervise games and play equipment for pupils;